Showwaiyan/Natours/README.md

 ## 📞 Support

-If you encounter any issues or have questions, please create an issue in the repository or contact the development team.
+If you encounter any issues or have questions, please create an issue in the repository.